 Consuming nutrient-dense foods, such as fruits and vegetables rich in antioxidants, may help reduce inflammation.

 Choose a dietary pattern that decreases the risk of weight gain, insulin resistance, and other chronic conditions.

-Discussing these options with your doctor and seeking the advice of a nutrition professional can help you take first steps in managing your psoriatic arthritis.
+Discussing these options with a healthcare professional and seeking the advice of a dietitian can help you take the first steps in managing your psoriatic arthritis.